MTA (Multisensory Teaching Approach)

 Course Description: SALA, an IMSLEC and IDA accredited course, addresses basic language skills for reading, writing and spelling.
 Participants are trained in the use of a multisensory structured language program for students with specific language disabilities such as dyslexia and related disorders.
 SALA is based on the Alphabetic Phonics approach and utilizes the Multisensory Teaching Approach (MTA) materials developed by Margaret Taylor Smith.

-This course satisfies all requirements at the Teaching Level and prepares the participant for the ALTA Registration Exam at the Dyslexia Practitioner Level.
+This course satisfies all requirements at the Teaching Level and prepares the participant for the ALTA Competency Certification Examination at the Dyslexia Practitioner Level.

 A maximum of 25 participants per group.